pete911/commands/networking/README.md

 ## ip tables
 List
- - all rules by specification `sudo iptables -S`
+ - all rules by specification (how they were created) `sudo iptables -S` (-P: policy, -N: new chain, -A: append, second column is chain)
  - specific rule by specification `sudo iptables -S TCP`
- - all rules sorted by chain `sudo iptables -L`
+ - all rules sorted by chain `sudo iptables -L -n`
- - specific chain `sudo iptables -L INPUT`
+ - specific chain `sudo iptables -L INPUT -nvx`

 Options
  - `-t` table [filter, nat, mangle, raw], defaults to filter